dmczx/KeyboardTesnorflow/README.md

+We are using this keyboard to test our model, the keyboard doesn't belong to us and we would like to thank mccorby for the keyboard.

 # SMART KEYBOARD - n-gram approach

 This app shows how to use an ngram model to allow the user to select words based on the input